 6. Hidden Structural Problems

-One sure way to lose money on an investment is to underestimate the costs of repairs and maintenance.
+One sure way to lose money on an investment is to underestimate repairs and maintenance costs.
 For a typical single-family home, for example, you could be looking at as much as $12,000 to repair a foundation or $16,000 to fix the siding.
 Structural repairs, or remediation for mold or asbestos, could easily cost tens of thousands of dollars for commercial buildings.4

 7. Lack of Liquidity